Are you concerned about the security of your WordPress sites? Do you think that WordFence should be part of your WordPress stack?

-I used to watch WordFence webinar during the pandemic and I can tell that they are very knowledgeable people.
+I used to watch WordFence webinars during the pandemic and I really enjoyed learning security tips from them

-They discover vulnerabilities inside some of the most used plugins by the WordPress community.
+They discover vulnerabilities inside some of the most used plugins by the WordPress community, so they definitely bring value to the community.

-I suggest subscribing to its newsletter so you keep yourself informed about the most recent vulnerabilities
+I suggest subscribing to WordFence newsletter so you keep yourself informed about the most recent vulnerabilities

 These are my thoughts about the WordFence plugin.